-This is useful for interfaces that may regain connectivity after restarting.
+This is useful for interfaces that may regain connectivity after restarting, such as a cellular modem.

 6. To configure the device to reboot when the interface is considered to have failed:

 '''

 (config vpn l2tp lac lac_tunnel)> surelink reboot enable

 (config vpn l2tp lac lac_tunnel)>

 '''